learn-co-curriculum/dsc-filtering-and-ordering-lab/README.md

-* Select the name and breed of only the dogs who are between five and ten years old
+### Select the name and breed of the dogs who are between five and ten years old, ordered from oldest to youngest

 ```python